 Wyze Error Code 90

-Wyze cams have more features than most of the other smart cams on the market, and only cost about a third of the price.
+Wyze cams have more features than most of the other smart cameras on the market and only cost about a third of the price.

 Unfortunately, they are known for some pretty frustrating errors.
 A common one is Wyze error code 90.